aarondodd/aws-serverless-ops/README.md

 Optional part of this demo, but highly recommended to explore.
 The tasks and related services of this demo will leverage CloudWatch regardless.
 If you ever need to debug what's going on, CloudWatch Logs is where you'll find the output.

-**AWS Lambda Functions**
-[PENDING / TBD] [AWS Lambda](https://aws.amazon.com/lambda/) is a serverless, event-driven compute service that lets you run code for virtually any type of application or backend service without provisioning or managing servers

-Use-case(s) here:
-- For quick-running tasks (under 15 minutes) with minimal local storage requirements

-Required.
-This is a core part of the demo (example function TBD).

 **AWS Systems Manager Parameter Store**
 A secure, hierarchical storage for configuration data management and secrets management.
 Using Parameter Store decouples job configuration from job definition, allowing you to centrally and securely manage things like usernames, host names, etc.